sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * **Monitor:** It keeps track of your website's SEO, optimization, uptime and statistics.
 It's still an experimental extension, but a lot is planned for it.
 * **Incognito:** It removes all front-end branding from The SEO Framework, like HTML comments.
 * **Title Fix:** It makes sure your title output is as configured.
 Even if your theme is doing it wrong.
-* **Honeypot:** It effectively stops comment spam from robots through four different anti-spam techniques.
+* **Honeypot:** It catches comment spammers in four lightweight yet powerful ways.

+= Upcoming Extension =

+This following extension is planned for the next major versions.

 * **Transporter:** It allows you to export and import your SEO settings from site to site.

-= Upcoming Extension =

-This following extension is planned for the next major version.

 * **Local SEO:** When configured, it tells Search Engines about the physical location of your business.

 = Requirements: =